The Ancestry Composition Report uses two types of reference populations to uncover your ancestry:

 The Filipino & Austronesian population has the following genetic groups:

 - American Samoa

 From Myanmar to Indonesia, the people of Southeast Asia are genetically diverse, reflecting the legacies of several migrations beginning over 40,000 years ago.
 More recently, the region has been heavily influenced by Hindu, Buddhist, and Islamic cultures.
 Before its fall in the fifteenth century, the Khmer empire – encompassing modern-day Thailand, Laos, and Cambodia – was the largest land empire in the region’s history.

-The Indonesian, Khmer, Thai & Myanma population has the following recent ancestor locations:
+The Indonesian, Thai, Khmer & Myanma population has the following genetic groups:

 The Dai people of southern China belong to the larger Tai ethnolinguistic group that currently lives in parts of China, Burma, Laos, Vietnam, and Thailand.
 In China, the Dai are one of over 50 officially recognized ethnic minority groups, and are united by unique cultural traditions anchored in Dai folk religion or Buddhism.
 Most Chinese Dai live in southern and western Yunnan Province, and are genetically more similar to their Vietnamese neighbors than they are to the Han Chinese.